|Guess this little farm grows peas and makes teddy bears. This is so Tasmanian, a bit of humor in everything they do!|

 If we were to rewrite our goals of long term world travel it may go like this: “Ambitious home-free and stuff-free retired couple traveling the world to explore the simple life in the countryside, nature, wildlife, traditions, culture and people.”

 That doesn’t necessarily mean that we haven’t reveled in visiting some of the most beautiful big cities in the world.
-We’ve loved the diversity of our experiences thus far throughout the world.
+On the contrary, we’ve loved the diversity of our experiences thus far across the globe.

 Even a few less favorite locations have taught us to embrace alternate lifestyles, varying religious beliefs and cultural traditions far removed from the original reality from whence we came.